wburkle11/ARTIQ/README.md

 # ARTIQ
-Information related to using ARTIQ (Advanced Real Time Infrastructure for Quantum Experiments)
+Information related to using ARTIQ (Advanced Real-Time Infrastructure for Quantum Physics)